Circumcision Disasters (letters)

 We appreciate the interest in our report.
 We generally agree with Dr. Woodside, although we are uncertain of the exact role surgery should play.
 Clearly in there is an abscess, necrotic gangrenous tissue, or subcutaneous crepitance surgery is crucial.
 For the infant who has cellulitis without these features a less aggressive approach seems reasonable.

 In reference to he comments of Dr. Kanoff, the largest series evaluating the complications of ritual circumcision performed on day 8 by skilled mohelim comes from Jerusalem.
-In this series of approximately 8,000 procedures it is only noted that "infection of the wound is … a fairly common complication" but "becoming rare due to improvement in the traditional technique."1 As far as the relative merits of the Gomco clamp, there are data suggesting that the frequency of infection with a Gomco is lower than with the Plastibell (0.14% vs 0.72%) but that other complications are more common with the Gomco.2 Perhaps the end of the first week represents a "best time for the procedure" for those requiring ritual circumcision but for those not requiring this ceremony we doubt that there is a best time.
+In this series of approximately 8,000 procedures it is only noted that infection of the wound is … a fairly common complication but becoming rare due to improvement in the traditional technique.1 As far as the relative merits of the Gomco clamp, there are data suggesting that the frequency of infection with a Gomco is lower than with the Plastibell (0.14% vs 0.72%) but that other complications are more common with the Gomco.2 Perhaps the end of the first week represents a best time for the procedure for those requiring ritual circumcision but for those not requiring this ceremony we doubt that there is a best time.

-Thomas G. Cleary, MD, Steve Kohl, MD
+Thomas G. Cleary, MD; Steve Kohl, MD

 Program in Infectious Diseases and Clinical Microbiology, The University of Texas, Health Science Center at Houston Medical School, Houston, TX 77025